-Ring 4: 9:30am – Beginner Riders in K – 2 and all Riders on the Lead
+Ring 1: 9:30am – All Beginner Riders and All Led Riders

-Theme – the letter ‘A’ for all Primary Riders only.
+Theme – the letter ‘T’ for all Primary Riders only.
 Riding helmets must be worn.

 The Fancy Dress will take place at approximately 3:00pm, after the Hacking rings have finished.
 Riders are asked to assemble on the bank in front of the clubhouse.
 Riders are to assemble together in 3 groups: K-2, Year 3 & 4 & Years 5 & 6.
 There will be signs to show riders where to stand.

 Sporting – sponsored by Luke Musson – Farrier m: 0408 868 188

 To be located in the dressage arenas between 11:00am and 2:00pm on Sunday.

 Two parents will be assigned to set out, time and award the placings for each sporting event.
 The sporting gear will be located in a trailer near the dressage arenas.